Health Care Glossary of Terms

 Dependent A person (generally a spouse or child) other than the member who receives health care coverage under the member's policy.

-Drug Formulary A list of prescribed drugs covered by a health plan.
+Drug List (Also Known as Drug Formulary) A list of prescribed drugs covered by a health plan.
 Not all drugs are covered under a plan.

 Effective Date The date your health care coverage begins.

-Essential Health Benefits Most insurance plans you can choose from include coverage for certain benefits considered “essential” for basic good health.
+Essential Health Benefits (EHB) Most insurance plans you can choose from include coverage for certain benefits considered “essential” for basic good health.
+Short-term or temporary health plans are not required to include EHBs.

 Exchange See Health Insurance Marketplace.